 Policy Period

-The policy period is the timeframe when your insurance is active.
-It runs for six or 12 months and offers guaranteed rates.
-Rates change at renewal based on claims, violations or industry-wide rate changes.
+The policy period is when your insurance is active.
+It runs six or 12 months with guaranteed rates.
+At renewal, rates change based on your claims, violations or industry trends.

 Policyholder

 The policyholder owns and manages the insurance policy.
-They're responsible for paying premiums, receiving notifications and making coverage changes or cancellations.
+You're responsible for paying premiums, getting notifications and making coverage changes or canceling.

 Policy Limit

-A policy limit is the maximum amount an insurer will pay for a covered loss.
-Limits apply separately to different coverage types, including per-person, per-accident or total aggregate caps on financial protection.
+A policy limit is the maximum an insurer pays for a covered loss.
+Limits apply separately to different coverage types: per-person, per-accident or total aggregate caps.

 Pre-Accident Condition

-Pre-accident condition refers to your vehicle's state before damage occurred.
-Insurers must restore your vehicle to this condition, excluding any pre-existing damage or wear not caused by the covered incident.
+Pre-accident condition is your vehicle's state before damage occurred.
+Insurers must restore your vehicle to this condition, excluding pre-existing damage or wear.

 Premium

-Your premium is the amount you pay for insurance coverage based on factors like driving history, vehicle type and location.
-You can pay it in full or through installments.
-The premium reflects the risk you pose to your insurer.
+Your premium is what you pay for insurance coverage based on your driving history, vehicle type and location.
+You can pay in full or through installments.
+Your premium reflects the risk you pose to your insurer.

 Primary Insurance

 Primary insurance pays first when you have multiple policies covering the same loss.
-It handles claims before any secondary or excess policies kick in, with rules preventing double recovery and ensuring efficient claims handling.
+It handles claims before secondary or excess policies kick in.
+Rules prevent double recovery.

 Proof of Loss